tywei90/arr-sort/README.md

 * The value of `attr` can be a string or a number.
     * If string, we use `localeCompare` to sort by.
     * If number, we just compare the amount of the number.
-* If there is not a return value of `function`, this sorting round would be skip.
+* The comparison function must follow the [sort function specification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort), if it is equal, it must return 0, otherwise the subsequent sorting will not participate!
+If there is not a return value of `function`, this sorting round would be skip.

 ## Examples